-This position will provide operational coordination for workstation support and is responsible for workstation setup, support, management, and decommission.
-The Junior Analyst works as a team player, triages incoming customer requests, and handles customer escalations.
-This will include working with university stakeholders to configure, and distribute assets to meet business objectives; tagging, managing, and decommissioning assets over their lifecycles; and/or providing quality workstation support to end users as requests/issues/problems are reported.
+Provide front-line operational coordination for the “workstation and mobility services” (WMS) function responsible for workstation setup, support, management, and decommission.
+Works as a team player, triages incoming customer requests, and handles customer escalations.
+This may include working with university stakeholders to configure, and distribute assets to meet business objectives; tagging, managing, and decommissioning assets over their lifecycles; and/or providing quality workstation support to end users as requests/issues/problems are reported.

-Executive Support is a highly visible tier 1 and 2 technical support for VIP offices across campus.
-Executive Support is responsible for maintaining security standards on devices including, but not limited to, antivirus software provisioning, software patching, and encryption configuration.
-Executive Support is also responsible for imaging, backup, and restoration services for managed devices.
-Executive Support provides the elbow” technical support in a fast-paced environment where speed to support is highly valued.
+WMS is responsible for maintaining security standards on devices issued by WMS, including, but not limited to, antivirus software provisioning, software patching, and encryption configuration.
+WMS is also responsible for imaging, backup, and restoration services for WMS-managed devices.

-Communicate with zone manager on location of service needed, vacation, and personal time off.
+• Communicate with WMS manager on location of service needed, vacation, and personal time off.

 MSU Information Technology provides the primary leadership for strategic, financial, and policy initiatives affecting information technology (IT) across MSU.
 MSU IT offers technology resources that support MSU’s mission of providing education, conducting research, and advancing engagement.